 Whether your organization is a business or involved in government, one of the highest cost scenarios is when there is a security event that originates with an inside source like an employee or contractor.
 That’s because these people often have unfettered access to the most sensitive information while not being able to be properly tracked.

 If you manage a network, you know that sometimes things don’t always go smoothly when it comes to identifying devices.
 One such difficult, and somewhat common, scenario is needing to manage duplicate IP addresses.
 An IP conflict can happen for a variety of reasons.
 When it does, it can cause issues regarding worker productivity by

 Ask any kind of IT professional what their greatest challenge is and they will probably answer with “uncertainty.”
 Uncertainty can be caused by many things.
-Predicting employee behavior is nearly impossible.
-Often times, the biggest security vulnerabilities are caused by someone inside the firm who meant well, but implemented a solution without understanding the risks
+The impossibility of predicting employee behavior is one of these causes.
+Often, the biggest security vulnerabilities are caused by someone inside the firm who meant well but implemented a solution

 It’s rare that situations that involve the IT community at large break through into mainstream consciousness.
 If you are a CIO, business owner, or network manager, every day brings challenges related to the integrity and security of your network.
 The general public doesn’t usually hear about what happens every day in the world of IT.